 Guidance Dean at 525-3182.

-Solid color shirts may be worn under the polo; patterned shirts are not permitted.
+Solid colored shirts or tank tops may be worn under the polo

 Professional Learning Communities